acnicolasdc/chiper-api/README.md

 ## Steps for run Backend

 #### Check .env.example
-  Open the env.example that is in the root project.
+  Open the env.example.
+That is in the root project.
   * Check the env.example and create new File with the name ".env".
   * Paste the same content of env.example in ".env".
   * write all values this required of your fireBase credentials in the ".env" file.